More firms weigh IPOs as biotech fever reaches Europe

 Top candidates for a share sale include Swiss firms AC Immune and Molecular Partners, which are both weighing up a possible initial public offering (IPO), according to people familiar with the companies.

-Geneva-based Novimmune named Andrew Oakley, the former chief financial officer of Europe’s biggest biotech Actelion, as its new finance chief on Wednesday - also raising expectations that the firm is beefing up its management team in preparation to go public.
+Geneva-based Novimmune named Andrew Oakley, the former chief financial officer of Europe’s biggest biotech Actelion ATLN.VX, as its new finance chief on Wednesday - also raising expectations that the firm is beefing up its management team in preparation to go public.

-Sentiment was given a major boost on Thursday when British allergy drug development firm Circassia raised around 581 million pounds ($965 million) in its London listing, a record-breaking sum for a European biotech.
+Sentiment was given a major boost on Thursday when British allergy drug development firm Circassia (CIRCI.L) raised 200 million pounds ($332 million), valuing the company at 581 million in its London listing, a record-breaking sum for a European biotech.

 “The market is receptive to good companies that have got a well thought out story,” Circassia Chief Executive Steve Harris told Reuters.
 “I don’t know that there will be a lot, but I‘m sure there are a number of other good quality companies that will come to market in Europe.”